macropin/docker-mailman/README.md

 ## Status

-Complete and working.
-But not yet sufficiently tested.
+Complete and working in production.